LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 Select
 ------

-A ``select`` clause permits a new sequence to be generated based upon the source sequence.
-A ``select`` clause consists of the word "select" followed by a single expression.
+A :dfn:`select` clause permits a new sequence to be generated based upon the source sequence.
+A select clause consists of the word ``select`` followed by a single expression.
 The expression is evaluated once for each element from the source sequence that makes its way through the query expression.
 The result of the select's expression will be an element going into the new sequence.

 The following example computes the square of each element in the source array.
 The expression in the select clause performs the math to compute the square, the